jaantollander/masters-thesis/content/35_monitoring.md

 Now, we can separate the ingested data into *time series structure* and *metadata structure*.
-We always append the time series structure to the time series table.
+We should append the time series structure to the appropriate time series table.

 ```json
 {